Alchemist21/mLungCa/README.md

 What we have:

-2. We have a data set which we plug into our machine learning model
+2. We have a data set of the community machine learning model

 Dataset: